 - Preheat oven to 400F.

-- Mix ingredients together in a bowl.
+- Melt mozzarella cheese and cream cheese in 30 second bursts in the microwave.
+Mix in almond flour and xantham gum in with the cheese.
 Wait several minutes to allow xantham gum to absorb.
 Knead dough until well-combined.
 If needed, add more almond flour to make a workable, non-sticky dough.

 - Roll balls out on parchment paper to form rods approximately 6 inches long.
 Form into a circle and attach two ends together to form a round, bagel shape with a hole in the middle.

 - Add to a baking sheet lined with parchment paper, and top with everything but the bagel seasoning or sesame seeds.
 You may need to press them into the surface for them to stick.
-Bake for 15-20 minutes, or until they begin to brown on top.
-They won't brown a lot (the pictures above are after they cooked), so don't overcook them.
+Bake for 10-15 minutes, or until they begin to brown on top.
+Allow to cool before serving.